Tejaswireddyallam/GDPFall2024-Group2/README.md

 Details about project charter - 09/04/2024
 Analysed about creation of  project charter.
 I contributed in documenting the sections in project charter.

+Details about Client Meeting Minutes- 1  - 09/04/2024
+I noted about meeting minutes in class.
+I noted about what questions asked and what questions are given.
+I contributed in taking notes about meeting agenda